robotframework/robotframework/doc/releasenotes/rf-7.1.rst

       - bug
       - high
       - Variables containing mutable values are resolved incorrectly in some cases
+    * - `#4577`_
+      - enhancement
+      - high
+      - Strip prefix from argument value if BDD keyword starts with embedded argument
     * - `#5008`_
       - enhancement
       - high